SAP-samples/teched2025-DA160/exercises/ex3/README.md

 4. SAP Analytics Cloud: Grant access to content in SAC

-Next, we have to manage the access in SAP Analytics Cloud.
+Next, you have to manage the access in SAP Analytics Cloud.
 Open SAP Analytics Cloud using the Product Switch button.
 In SAC, in the **Security>Users** tab, add all the relevant users who will need access to content in SAC and so that the content can be shared with them.

 > [!NOTE]
 > An admin role, like **BI Admin** or **Admin**, is required to view the Intelligent Applications tab.
 Hence, for sharing the intelligent application story for the first time, one of these admin roles is required.
 For subsequent users, the intelligent application can be shared with them as shown in the following steps.